JDA Software shares spike on news of sale talks

-NEW YORK Shares of JDA Software Group Inc JDAS.O rose 12 percent on Wednesday to $38 after Reuters reported earlier in the week that the enterprise technology maker was exploring a sale.
+NEW YORK Oct 31 Shares of JDA Software Group Inc rose 12 percent on Wednesday to $38 after Reuters reported earlier in the week that the enterprise technology maker was exploring a sale.

 The Scottsdale, Arizona-based company, which has hired JPMorgan Chase & Co to advise on the process, is trading at a 14-year high.
 Shares reached as much as $38.17 per share on Wednesday.